raphaelreme/byotrack/README.md

 **ByoTrack** is a Python library that enables tracking of biological object in videos.

-Many bioimage informatics tools already implement their own tracking tools (Icy, ImageJ, TrackMate...) but most of them are implemented in Java which makes it difficult for non-Java developers to experiment with the code.
+Many bioimage informatics tools already implement their own tracking tools (Icy [1], ImageJ [6], ...) but most of them are implemented in Java which makes it difficult for non-Java developers to experiment with the code.
 It is also difficult to integrate deep learning algorithms (mainly developed in Python) into these software.

 We provide a unified python API for tracking that can be easily extended with new (and old) algorithms.
 We also provide implementations of well-known algorithms following our API.